 Since 1953 when the trust was founded to promote literacy and higher learning in the country, it has undertaken several initiatives to improve the lives of deserving students through education.
 Project Nanhi Kali, the flagship programme of K.C.
 Mahindra Education Trust supports the education of underprivileged girls.
 Since 1996 when the Project started, Nanhi Kali has helped over 4.5 lakh girls.

 The focus is on ensuring that girl children from socially and economically marginalised families access quality education and decrease the high dropout rates.
-The Nanhi Kali project also allows individuals to participate and support the education of girl children.
+The Nanhi Kali project also allows individuals to take part and support the education of girl children.
 You can sponsor the education of an underprivileged girl child for a minimum period of one year by donating here.

 Mumbai-based Udaan Foundation runs a one-year programme to facilitate school readiness for children from low-income communities aged 4-6 years.
 The idea is to build a strong foundation in language and social skills in a safe, secure, and happy learning environment.
 Donations to this programme will cover the cost of teachers’ salaries in schools.

-After kindergarten, the NGO also continues to support them through school years and until they become employable.
-You can sponsor a child’s education in Mumbai to help them dream a future beyond slums by donating here.
+After kindergarten, the NGO also continues to support them through their school years and until they become employable.
+You can sponsor a child’s education in Mumbai to help them dream of a future beyond slums by donating here.

 This Bengaluru-based NGO is helping underprivileged children in rural India access quality of education through technology.

 eVidyaloka is combating the severe shortage of teachers in government schools, and its work has benefitted over 20,000 children in over 200 remote villages.
 This has been done by connecting the children to volunteer teachers worldwide through live and interactive classes.